CEUs & Pricing

 - Develop, modify, and track progress on a behavior plan throughout the course

-- Full Students should expect to spend an average of 3-5 hours per week on the course depending on the week’s materials and speed of viewing/reading
+Full Mentees should expect to spend an average of 3-5 hours per week on the course depending on the week’s materials.

 To receive CEUs and/or a certificate of achievement, Auditors must:

 This eight-week mentorship includes 8 weekly online meetings on the following topics: Each week will include pre-recorded lectures, readings, quizzes, and live/online meeting with discussion and interactive activities.

 Activities include development of training plans, case study, case selection, begin drafting behavior plans, and client communication written assignment.

 Week 1 - Defining and recognizing reactivity, fear and hyperactivity/impulsivity

 Week 2 - Working with emotion in dogs and how stress impacts behavior

 Week 3 - Client communication and expectation setting

 Weeks 4 – 6: Specific behavior issues – what the science tells us